CompuCell3D/PythonScriptingManual/docs/reaction_diffusion_solver.rst

             ]]>
         </AdditionalTerm>

-    In this case XML parser will correctly interpret the expression enclosed between ``<![CDATA[`` and ``]]>`` .
+    In this case, the XML parser will correctly interpret the expression enclosed between ``<![CDATA[`` and ``]]>`` .

     2. Replace XML using equivalent Python syntax - see (http://pythonscriptingmanual.readthedocs.io/en/latest/replacing_cc3dml_with_equivalent_python_syntax.html)